-You’ll find all of the information you need to start building apps here on our developers hub.
+You’ll find all of the information you need to start building apps here on our developer hub.

 What kind of apps can I build?

-- Apps (products that connect with Intercom, like Salesforce and Slack)
+- Apps (products that connect with Intercom, like Google Analytics and Slack)

-- Apps in the Messenger (widgets you can display in the Messenger home, share in conversations and/or send in outbound messages).
+- Apps with Messenger capabilities (widgets you can display in the Messenger home, share in conversations and/or send in outbound messages, like Statuspage).

-What’s the difference between an app and a Messenger app?
+What’s the difference between an app and apps in the Messenger or Inbox?

 An app is anything that integrates with the Intercom platform, so you can connect Intercom with other products.
 Most apps don’t surface in the Intercom UI itself - they send data and take actions in products through our API.

-For example, Salesforce and Slack are apps that allow you to take all kinds of actions, to keep your lead data up-to-date and help you manage conversations in other channels.
-Neither of them have Messenger apps.
+For example, Google Analytics and Slack are apps that allow you to take all kinds of actions, to analyze your visitor data and help you manage conversations in other channels.
+Neither of them have an Inbox or Messenger app.

 Apps in the Messenger

-Apps in the Messenger are a specific type of app that make it easy for teammates and users in Intercom to get more done in the Messenger than just chat.
-They are great for streamlining existing workflows and enabling new ones by bringing other services into the Messenger.
+Apps in the Messenger are a specific type of app that make it easy for your customers to get more done in the Messenger than just chat.
+They are great for providing useful information in the Messenger to save your customers’ time.